 Pupils should complete the Application Form(s) and write a Letter of Application and return these by the deadline date.
-External applicants will also need to register with Wycliffe and provide a copy of their current school report and medical form.
+External candidates will also need to register with Wycliffe and provide a copy of their current school report.

 Can international pupils apply for a scholarship?